PocketRelay/ServerKotlin/README.md

 So far this project has become a very well performing server and is constantly being improved and optimized in my free time.
 There are some bugs which need to be ironed out but at the moment it's a perfectly usable server

+## EA / BioWare Notice
+All code in this repository is authored by Jacobtread and none is taken from BioWare games.
+This code has been produced from studying the protocol of the official servers and emulating its functionality.
+This program is in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.

 ## Links
 - [**Latest Release** - The latest server jar release](https://github.com/jacobtread/KME3/releases/latest)